 Federal Direct Loan Entrance Counseling is conducted by Student Loans.gov.
 Entrance counseling contains comprehensive information on the terms and conditions of federal student loans and the borrower’s responsibilities.
 Students are required to complete this process prior to disbursement of funds.

 In addition to entrance counseling, First Year JD students should complete Life Skills Learning Path 1 prior to beginning their studies at Miami Law.
+We also encourage our students to attend any workshops while you are in school that are hosted by the Office of Financial Aid that will assist you with money management (i.e. budgeting), debt management and financial planning.

 Federal Direct Loan Exit Counseling is conducted by Student Loans.gov.
 Student borrowers are required to complete this process if they are graduating, have withdrawn, have reduced their course load below half-time, or are have decided to leave Miami Law.
+If you do not select a federal loan repayment plan option during exit counseling, you will be placed in the standard repayment plan.
+Therefore, we encourage our student borrowers to review their loan repayment options carefully and select the option that best meets your individual circumstances.
+It is also important to remember that you can change repayment plans at any time.

 The Office of Student Account Services will send email notifications at the appropriate time with instructions as to how to complete the Loan Exit Counseling process online.